-When engaging in manual review, business owners are stuck paying for countless hours of human resources, often hiring employees whose only job is to screen orders for fraud.
+When engaging in manual review, eCommerce merchants pay for countless hours of human resources, often hiring employees whose only job is to screen orders for fraud.
 These employees are still vulnerable to human error, especially when they don’t have access to all the available fraud-detection databases and technologies.
 Moreover, manual review can be relatively slow and tedious, resulting in delays when processing a high volume of orders.

-What Can I Do to Protect my Business from Fraud if I’m not Relying on Gateway Filters or Manual Review?
+What Can I Do to Protect my Business from Fraud if I’m not Relying on Gateway Filters for eCommerce Fraud Prevention or Manual Review?

 A genuinely effective fraud detection system uses multiple layers of technology to analyze many data points from various sources and drastically reduces the need for manual review.

 Unfortunately, they tend to be prohibitively expensive, difficult to set up and maintain, and designed with large businesses in mind.
-For many smaller companies, these technology-driven solutions are not a viable or cost-effective option.
+For many growing eCommerce companies, these technology-driven solutions are not a viable or cost-effective option.

-This is exactly why NoFraud was created.
-NoFraud’s automated fraud prevention service provides a layer of advanced protection between an eCommerce site’s shopping cart and its payment gateway, running quickly and smoothly in the background without slowing down the customer’s shopping experience.
+Fortunately, there’s NoFraud.
+NoFraud’s automated fraud prevention technology provides a layer of advanced protection between an eCommerce site’s shopping cart and its payment gateway, running quickly and smoothly in the background without slowing down the shopper experience.

-NoFraud is also capable of reliably identifying when data mismatches are the result of honest customer errors.
-When typos are detected, NoFraud alerts customers instead of declining their orders, allowing them to correct their information and complete their purchases.
+NoFraud is uniquely capable of reliably identifying when data mismatches are the result of honest customer errors.
+When typos are detected, NoFraud alerts customers instead of declining their orders, allowing them to correct their information and complete their purchases in real-time.
 That means you don’t lose out on a sale every time someone makes a mistake while typing in their billing address.

 There’s a human element to NoFraud, too.
-Our team of experts carefully monitors the declined transactions and makes sure that our software never turns away legitimate orders from your business.
+Our team of expert fraud analysts carefully monitors the declined transactions and makes sure that our software never turns away legitimate orders from your business.
 It’s the ideal fraud prevention solution, weeding out the fraudulent orders for you without compromising your bottom line in the process.

-NoFraud is the perfect option for smaller businesses, requiring no monthly minimums and no long-term contracts.
-You can try NoFraud at no risk today.
-In just minutes, NoFraud’s powerful algorithm will integrate seamlessly into your payment system to keep your business safe from fraud and overcautious fraud-prevention filters.
+Try NoFraud at no risk today.
+In just minutes, NoFraud’s powerful algorithm integrates seamlessly into your payment system to keep your business safe from fraud and overcautious revenue blocking gateway filters.